pgnatividad/indigo/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>I am a problem solver.
-You give me the constraints and I'll do my best within those parameters.
+You give me the constraints and I'll do everything I can within those parameters.
 I'm a thinker.
 A planner.
 A person who relishes the strange and the esoteric.
-When I am on my game I am unstoppable.
-I am an artist with a blank canvass.
-I need direction or else I delive the unexpected.
-Like a can of spray paint, I work best under pressure. </p>
+An artist with a blank canvass.
+I work best with direction.
+When I am on my game I am unstoppable.</p>

 <h2>Projects</h2>